 This film with an ensemble cast broke all stereotypes associated with historical dramas and brings forth an engaging drama that isn’t worth a miss.
 ‘Howards End’ revolves around the lives of the social classes in the neo-modern era of Britain – namely the Wilcoxes, Schlegel, and the Basts.
 ‘Howards End’ begins with the demise of a family head followed by a property dispute, amidst an endearing love story and a lot of complex, interrelated characterizations and the unending lust for power and possessions.
 ‘Howards End’ not only boasts of a stellar star-cast but also of scintillating performances and realistic depictions, thus making it one of the unforgettable classics on Netflix today.

 Read More: Best Movies Like Porn on Netflix

 The movie is set around two song and dance men – Bob Wallace and Phil Davis.
-They are apparently very good in their song and dance act and have become top Broadway producers over the time.
+They are apparently very good in their song and dance act and have become top Broadway producers over time.
 Meanwhile, Betty and Judy are two beautiful sisters who’re into the same business as Bob and Phil.
 When Betty and Judy agree to perform at a Vermont lodge to perform for a Christmas show, Bob and Phil follow them, for Bob is attracted to Betty.
 When they reach the so-called lodge, they find out that the owner of the lodge is none other than Major General Thomas F. Waverly, the commanding officer of Bob and Phil during the second world war, who is also in massive debt.
 Bob and Phil hatch a plan to help the Major General out, amidst the snow and the rift between Bob and Betty.
-‘White Christmas’ is a perfect mashup classic for the holiday season that you can watch on Netflix right away.

 Read More: Best Christian Movies on Netflix